Stuartlab-UCSC/monocle-docker/README.md

 # monocle-docker
 Environment for executing the monocle trajectory inference algorithm.
 Contains [functions](https://github.com/Stuartlab-UCSC/traj-converters) to convert the output to [common formats](https://github.com/Stuartlab-UCSC/traj-formats).
+The container is hosted on [docker hub](https://hub.docker.com/r/stuartlab/monocle/).

 The main purpose of the container is to minimize installation woes by facilitating development and analysis inside the container.
 This has the